-ROOM ASSIGNMENTS/ROOMMATES
+ROOM ASSIGNMENTS

-First year students are assigned to residence halls after receipt of their advance housing payment and their completed Adrian College Residence Hall Room and Board Agreement.
-Housing priority is based on the date the student's payment is received, their preference of hall and roommate, and the availability of rooms in the halls they have requested.
-Any specific roommate request must be mutual in order to ensure matching.
+First year students are assigned to one of the freshmen residence halls after receipt of their enrollment deposit and completed Adrian College Residence Hall Room and Board Agreement on housing.adrian.edu.
+Housing priority is based on the date the student's room and board agreement is submitted, their preference of hall and roommate, and the availability of rooms in the halls they have requested.
+Any specific roommate request must be mutual in order to insure matching.